 Serious or repeated violations of the lab rules or acceptable use of technology policies, or failure to follow instructions from lab staff, may result in expulsion from the lab, removal from the campus by campus security, and/or disciplinary action under the student code of conduct.

-See the Acceptable Use of Campus Technology policy and the Student Handbook for more details.
+See the Acceptable Use of Campus Technology policy in the Student Handbook for more details.